puppetlabs/bolt/pre-docs/writing_tasks.md

 }
 ```

 When a task includes the `files` property, all files listed in the top-level property and in the specific implementation chosen for a target will be copied to a temporary directory on that target.
-The directory structure of the specified files will be preserved such that paths specified with the `files` metadata option will be available to tasks prefixed with `_installdir`.
+The directory structure of the specified files will be preserved such that paths specified with the `files` metadata option will be available to tasks prefixed when with the `_installdir` parameter passed to tasks.
+The task executable itself will be located in its module location under the `_installdir` as well, so other files can be found at `../../mymodule/files/` relatve to the task executable's location.

 ### Python Example